 Yes, almost all radiology programs offer on the job training or job shadowing with a radiologic technologist

-Will the radiology associates degree program prepare me for the ARRT exam?
+Will the radiology associate degree program prepare me for the ARRT exam?

-Yes, radiology associate's degree programs will prepare you for the ARRT exam.
+Yes, radiology associate degree programs will prepare you for the ARRT exam.

-What kinds of radiology jobs can I get with an associates degree in radiology?
+What kinds of radiology jobs can I get with an associate degree in radiology?

 You can expect to get a job as a Radiologic Technologist once you have received your associates degree and passed the ARRT exam.
 Usually as a beginner, you will perform basic x-rays unless you have received a certificate for other duties such as CT tech or MRI technician.

 - U.S. Bureau of Labor Statistics, http://www.bls.gov/, accessed July 29, 2016